-8.3 Issues register
+8.2 Issues register

 APESB maintains an issues register for every pronouncement released.
-Issues logged on the register provide the basis for project proposals, six monthly and annual review reports.
+Issues logged on the register provide the basis for project proposals and review reports.

 Each issue logged on the issues register is allocated a reference number.
 The issue, affected stakeholders, proposed response and current status is logged.
 The issues register content is updated regularly and is available for public viewing on the APESB website.